leevi-laitala/kiltisbulletin/README.md

-# Kiltiskiosk
+# Kiltisbulletin

-A shell script to manage a simple billboard.
+A shell script to manage a simple digital bulletin board.

 Supports videos, images and websites.